ample/gatsby-starter-ample/README.md

 - `jest.config.js`
 - `jsconfig.json`

-If you wish to add an alias to your project, make sure to touch all appropriate config files.
+If you wish to add a custom alias to your project, make sure to touch all appropriate config files.

 ## Linters